aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/number-of-pages/_index.md

 ## How to Initialize Project Java with Aspose.Tasks
 The first actionable step is to create a `Project` instance that represents your Microsoft Project file.

-### Step 1: Initialize Project Object
+### Step 3: Initialize Project Object
 ```java
 String dataDir = "Your Data Directory";
 Project project = new Project(dataDir);
 ```
 Replace `"Your Data Directory"` with the full path to the `.mpp` or `.xml` file you want to analyze.
 This **initialize project java** step gives you a fully loaded project model ready for further operations.

-### Step 2: Get Number of Pages
+### Step 4: Get Number of Pages
 Retrieve the total number of pages using the simple overload of `getPageCount()`:

 ```java
 int iPages = project.getPageCount();
 ```
 `iPages` now holds the count of printable pages for the default timescale.
+This is the core of **how to get page count** in a straightforward way.

-### Step 3: Get Number of Pages with Timescale
+### Step 5: Get Number of Pages with Timescale
 If you need the page count for a specific timescale (e.g., months or thirds of months), use the overloaded method:

 ```java